Prince Frederick, Duke of York and Albany: Military career

 George III decided that his second son would pursue an army career and had him gazetted colonel on 4 November 1780.
 From 1781 to 1787, Prince Frederick lived in Hanover, where he studied (along with his younger brothers, Prince Edward, Prince Ernest, Prince Augustus and Prince Adolphus) at the University of Göttingen.
-He was appointed colonel of the 2nd Horse Grenadier Guards (now 2nd Life Guards) on 26 March 1782 before being promoted to major-general on 20 November 1782.
+He was appointed colonel of the 2nd Horse Grenadier Guards (later 2nd Life Guards) on 26 March 1782 before being promoted to major-general on 20 November 1782.
 Promoted to lieutenant general on 27 October 1784, he was appointed colonel of the Coldstream Guards on 28 October 1784.

 He was created Duke of York and Albany and Earl of Ulster on 27 November 1784 and became a member of the Privy Council.
 On his return to Great Britain, the Duke took his seat in the House of Lords, where, on 15 December 1788 during the Regency crisis, he opposed William Pitt's Regency Bill in a speech which was supposed to have been influenced by the Prince of Wales.
 On 26 May 1789 he took part in a duel with Colonel Charles Lennox, who had insulted him; Lennox missed, and Frederick refused to return fire.